topgabbie/Project-7/readme.md

 ## Partitioning the NFS-SERVER and creating all Volumes:

-1. To confirm the free space on the server, the command below was used.
+1. To confirm the free space on the server, the co:mmand below was used.

         df -h